danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

 My next thought was was something must be wrong with my mouse.
 I use a Magic Mouse over Bluetooth, and it does occasionally drop out or get flaky mid-click.
 So I checked System Settings, saw it was connected fine.
 I also tried clicking around on other tabs and windows, and all seemed well.

 Then I thought maybe the page itself was just broken, perhaps a JS error left it half-loaded.
-I hit refresh, but no change in behaviour, click to highlight and right-click was still broken.
+I hit refresh, but the mouse was still unresponsive, on that page only.

 At that point it was clear: this wasn't my mouse, and it wasn't a broken page.
 Something on the site was deliberately blocking selection, copying, and right-click.
 What could it possibly be?
 Curiosity piqued!